Skip to content Skip to footer

 While charging a fee generally makes more sense, even this statement makes no sense upon closer inspection.
 First of all, 2% is a very high fee.
 Secondly, who will be paying it – the buyer or the seller?
 Or both?

-Burdening only one party in the transaction would skew the incentive and affect the trading environment.
+Burdening only one party in the transaction would skew the incentive and affect the cryptocurrency trading environment.
 Brokers usually split the fee more or less evenly between the buyer and the seller.

 So which is it, in the end?
 No fees or 2% fees?
 That’s not the only money-related detail that doesn’t add up.